King Salman Air Base (closed 2021): Military conversion

-Reason for closure
+Closure

 Originally, the airport was located at a far distance from the city as shown in a 1966 declassified satellite image of Riyadh.
 However, by the late 1970s, the airport was surrounded by housing, meaning the construction for a new airport was necessary.
 In 1974, the site for the new airport was selected.
 In 1983, King Khalid International Airport was opened, and the airport was converted into a military airbase.
-The airbase was used until it was demolished between 2020 and 2021.
+It was used until it was demolished between 2020 and 2021.
+The airbase has been replaced by King Salman Air Base, which opened in 2025.